-- 1. The Directors-at-Large will fulfill such specific duties as will be assigned by the President and/or the Board. - 2.
-Attend all Board and Annual General meeting and provide a written report as required. - 3.
+- d.
+The Directors at Large will fulfill such specific duties as will be assigned by the President and/or the Board. - e.
+Attend and prepare for all Board and Annual General meetings - f.
 Provide input to the annual review of Association staff.

-APPENDIX 2 - COMMITTEE TERMS OF REFERENCE
+APPENDIX 1 2 - COMMITTEE TERMS OF REFERENCE